The making of James Milner - Doubted by Klopp, slated by Souness, but still setting the standard at Liverpool | Goal.com

 “Whatever he did, he wanted to be the best,” Winter says.
 “When we would be messing about of an evening or playing snooker, he’d be in the gym.

-“After training, he’d be out with a bag of balls, practicing free-kicks, left foot, right foot.
+“After training, he’d be out with a bag of balls, practising free-kicks, left foot, right foot.
 He’d be on the treadmill or doing his weights, trying to get better.

 “His attitude was ‘If I am not training, I’ll fall behind the others.'”